 Brief Summary

-This is a Phase 1a, open label, single dose, extended study of safety and biokinetics of RAD301 in healthy human volunteers and individuals with PDAC.
+This is a Phase 1a, open label, single dose, extended study of safety and biokinetics of RAD301 in healthy human volunteers and individuals with PDAC or Other Solid Tumors

 Brief Title

-Safety of RAD301 in Healthy Human Volunteers and Patients With Pancreatic Cancer
+Safety of RAD301 in Healthy Human Volunteers and Patients With Pancreatic Cancer or Other Solid Tumors

 Detailed Description

 The initial WB acquisition should take approximately 10 minutes.
 A subsequent WB PET-only scan will be performed approximately 45 minutes after the injection.
 As time passes and less radioactivity is localizable to the distal extremities, the scan length may be decreased from vertex-to-thighs.
 The duration of each scan may increase to partially compensate for radioactive decay.
-More than one WB scan may be performed in healthy volunteers during the first imaging session, but only one scan will be required in individuals with PDAC who are not able to tolerate additional scans.
+More than one WB scan may be performed in healthy volunteers during the first imaging session, but only one scan will be required in individuals with PDAC or Other Solid Tumors who are not able to tolerate additional scans.
 The entire first imaging session will last up to approximately 2 hours.
 The individuals will then be given a rest period (lunch break) after which the sequence of imaging scans could be repeated.

 The initial WB acquisition should take approximately 10 minutes.
 A subsequent WB PET-only scan will be performed approximately 45 minutes after the injection.
 As time passes and less radioactivity is localizable to the distal extremities, the scan length may be decreased from vertex-to-thighs.
 The duration of each scan may increase to partially compensate for radioactive decay.
-More than one WB scan may be performed in healthy volunteers during the first imaging session, but only one scan will be required in individuals with PDAC who are not able to tolerate additional scans.
+More than one WB scan may be performed in healthy volunteers during the first imaging session, but only one scan will be required in individuals with PDAC or Other Solid Tumors who are not able to tolerate additional scans.
 The entire first imaging session will last up to approximately 2 hours.
 The individuals will then be given a rest period (lunch break) after which the sequence of imaging scans could be repeated.

 Categories